Climate ▸Forecast ▸March ▸April ▸

 South Korea has a temperate climate with four distinct seasons.
-Winters are usually long, cold and dry.
-Summers are very short, hot, and humid.
+Winters are usually long, cold, and dry, while summers are very short, hot, and humid.
 Spring and autumn are pleasant but also short in duration.
-Seoul's average maximum temperature in January is 2°C and in July the maximum daytime temperature is about 29°C.
+Seoul's average maximum temperature in January is 2°C, and in July, the maximum daytime temperature is about 29°C.

-The country generally has enough rainfall, rarely it does less than 76 centimeters in any given year; for the most part, rainfall is over 1000 mm.
-Amounts of precipitation can however vary from year to year.
-Serious droughts occur about once every eight years.
+The country generally receives sufficient rainfall, with annual precipitation rarely dropping below 760 mm.
+In most years, rainfall exceeds 1000 mm.
+However, precipitation amounts can vary from year to year.
+Serious droughts occur approximately once every eight years.
 About two-thirds of the annual precipitation falls between June and September.

-South Korea is less vulnerable to typhoons than neighboring countries.
+South Korea is less vulnerable to typhoons compared to neighboring countries.
 Only one to three typhoons can be expected per year.
-They usually pass over South Korea in late summer, especially in August and bring torrential rains.
+They usually pass over South Korea in late summer, particularly in August, bringing torrential rains.

-Are you interested in more detailed weather and climate information for various cities in South Korea?
+Are you interested in more detailed information for various cities in South Korea?

 Please select the city you plan to visit, or one closest to your destination.
 For each selected city, you will see the following graphs: